marijnh/Eloquent-JavaScript/05_higher_order.md

 Your solution might look a lot like the first half of the `textScripts` example.
-You again have to count characters by a criteria based on `characterScript`, and then filter out the part of the result that refers to uninteresting (script-less characters).
+You again have to count characters by a criterion based on `characterScript`, and then filter out the part of the result that refers to uninteresting (script-less characters).

 {{index "reduce method"}}